 Note: This course will be delivered as a comprehensive program with a variety of art forms.
 Students will gain experience in a variety of mediums using both traditional and emerging technologies.

 Business Studies

-Introduction to Business, Grade 10, Open
+Launching and Leading a Business, Grade 10, Open